WhatMeWorry/Delivery/misc_notes/coordinate_systems_and_matrices.md

 The camera in OpenGL cannot move and is defined to be located at (0,0,0) facing the negative Z direction.
 That means that instead of moving and rotating the camera, the world is moved and rotated around the camera to construct the appropriate view.

 ```
 (3m) The Projection matrix transforms 3D data into 2D space.
-There are two kinds: Orthographic and Perspective
+There are two kinds: Orthographic
-Orthographic projection has no depth perception; think of architectural blue-prints or schematic drawings.
+and Perspective.
+Orthographic projection has no depth perception; think of architectural
+blue-prints, or schematic drawings.
+Or just close one of your eyes and try to reach out and
+touch something.
 Perspective is used to provide depth to a scene; it has a vanishing point.
-The end result of the projection
+The end result of the projection matrix is that all data (vertices) are clipped to values
-matrix is that all data has Normalized Device Coordinates or between -1.0 and 1.0.
+between -1.0 and 1.0.
+These values are formally called Normalized Device Coordinates.
 ```

 (4) Clip coordinates are processed to the -1.0 and 1.0 range and determine which vertices will end up on the screen.